 "Bowen's Mounted Rifles"

 This site is dedicated to one of the last regular Cavalry regiments to be raised for Confederate service.
 It is especially dedicated to my Great-Great Uncle, Cpl.
 Hiram S. Robbins, Co.
 D, 22nd Regiment of Virginia Cavalry.
 Cpl.
 Robbins, along with his brothers and his father, entered Confederate service in April, 1861 as soon as war broke out.
-He enlisted in the 37th Virginia Infantry and later served in the Virginia State Line.
-He enlisted in the 22nd Va.
-Cavalry in May, 1863 and served with them for the duration.
+Along with two brothers, he enlisted in Co.
+I of the 37th Virginia Infantry, known locally as the "New Garden Fearnots" .
+Hiram and his brothers marched and fought in Stonewall Jackson's now legenday "foot cavalry".
+Brother Daniel was lost to typhoid in August, 1862.
+Hiram later served in the Virginia State Line.
+The mounted company of the VSL in which he served became Co.
+D of the 22nd Va.
+Cavalry in May, 1863 and Hiram served in that company for the duration.
 He was captured at Moorefield, West Virginia in August, 1864 and was held prisoner at Camp Chase, Ohio and Point Lookout, Maryland.
-(Letter concerning his capture)During his captivity, Hiram contracted encephalitis which at that time was known as "brain fever", a usually fatal illness.
+(Letter concerning his capture).
+In October, 1864 Hiram's father died fighting the northern invader on his home soil at Laurel Gap, Virginia.
+During his captivity, Hiram contracted encephalitis which at that time was known as "brain fever", a usually fatal illness.
 Hiram survived however , which was something akin to a miracle, to be exchanged in March, 1865.
-After the war he returned to his mountain home to live out the rest of his life, forever affected by this war that claimed the life of Hiram's father and brothers.
+After the war he returned to his mountain home to pick up his life where he had left off to join the struggle which had eventually claimed the lives of his father and brother.

 When I was a boy my Grandfather told me of his Uncle "Hi" and related many stories from the war as related to him by his uncle.
 From that time forward I was an avid Civil War enthusiast.
 So I dedicate this site to Uncle Hi and his comrades in arms.